pncoelho/azure-development-box/README.md

 Provisioning will be done in a first phase using the [Vagrant Shell Provisioner](https://developer.hashicorp.com/vagrant/docs/provisioning/shell).

-TODO: Plans of moving this to a configuration tool such as Ansible, Puppet or Chef

 > This might be something to look in to once the provisioning is done with a configuration tool:
 > https://developer.hashicorp.com/vagrant/docs/provisioning/basic_usage#run-once-always-or-never